shadowbattalion/TrentProject2Client/ghost_hub/README.md

 <ins>Non-functional requirements</ins>
 <ul>
-	<li>Mobile responsiveness: As the website will have many texts, a proper size anc font is needed for mobile users to have ease of reading.</li>
+	<li>Mobile responsiveness: As the website will have many texts, a proper size and font is needed for mobile users to have ease of reading.</li>
 	<li>Localization criteria: As of now it can only be used in local context as different cultures have their own sets of paranormal entities.
 This is a requirement for the entity tags used in the website which classifies the paranormal encounters.</li>
 	<li>Accessibility criteria: Only for those who are not visually impaired</li>
 	<li>Security: The client and backend inputs are validated.
 Passwords are not stored in the server.</li>